Find helpful information about Nurseries, schools, colleges and specialist provision.

-Schools have a legal duty under the Special Educational Needs and Disability Regulations 2014 to publish information about extra support available for children and young people with SEND.
-This information must be clear and meaningful so parents can use it to understand how their child will access support if they need it.
+All mainstream schools have a legal duty under the Special Educational Needs and Disability Regulations 2014 to publish information about extra support available for children and young people with SEND.

 The main sources of SEND information for parents to access from a school are:

-These documents should be found on each school’s website or you can request a printed copy from the school office.
-If you do struggle to find the information on the school’s website, then it is important to let the school know so that they may ensure easier access in the future.
+If you struggle to find the information on the school’s website, then it is important to let the school know so that they may ensure easier access in the future.

-• What happens and how, rather than what they aspire to do.
+- What happens and how, rather than what they plan to do.

-The SEN information report might also be called:
+The SEN information report might also be called School SEN Offer, Local Offer, SEN information or Inclusion Offer.

 For more information of what schools must publish in the SEN Information report view Section 1 of the The Special Educational Needs and Disability Regulations 2014 (legislation.gov.uk).